prime31/Nez/FAQs/AI.md

 ## Consideration
 Houses a list of Appraisals and an Action.
-Calculates a score that represents numerically the utility of it's Action
+Calculates a score that represents numerically the utility of its Action.

 ## Appraisal